 For those who would want to consider Kinsta, here is a snapshot of their pricing plans.
 There are more plans to checkout, which you can explore here.

-WordPress community has introduced a GDPR compliant plugIn and Kinsta being a part of it is automatically enabled with it.
+WordPress community has introduced a GDPR and CCPA compliant plugIn and Kinsta being a part of it is automatically enabled with it.
 This plugin is a core part of all the WordPress related platforms which allows users to add checkboxes, prompts to make data collection compliant and abide with the data protection laws.

 To Wrap Up